-One of the most common question we field as kitchen designers is ‘where do you draw inspiration from?’
+One of the most common question we field as custom kitchen designers is ‘where do you draw inspiration from?’

 The answer is a surprising reality that many people don’t always see coming – because there is no one singular answer.
 Kitchen designers draw their inspiration from everywhere.
 Literally everywhere.
 And that’s the key; we need to be open to finding inspiration in every corner of life to keep ideas and kitchen concepts fresh, innovative, and exciting.